 Aerial cable car from Sörenberg is much faster and a bit cheaper.
 To me, is a bit less scenic than the ascent from Brienz, but still beautiful.
 If you’re lucky enough, you might even spot ibex colony that lives at the terrain under the cable car.

 If you wish to see the both sides of Brienzer Rothorn mountain, you can also do a round trip.
 We’ve already done it twice before.
-Because we had a discount voucher for Sörenberg cable car in August, we took this way up.
+Because we had a discount voucher for Sörenberg cable car, we opted for the this option.

-For this hiking trip, we didn’t prepare much.
-From our previous visits, we knew there are a lot of hiking routes at Brienzer Rothorn.
+We didn’t prepare much for this hiking trip to Brienzer Rothorn.
+From our previous visits, we knew there are a lot of hiking routes there.
 When we arrived to the Rothorn Kulm, we just pick one and followed the signs.
 We did things differently this time and started our hike with the descent.
 We followed the hiking route to Planalp, one of the stations of the steam train.
 We never got there, because while walking towards Planalp we’ve spotted another trail to Twärenegg peak.
 The route and the peak seemed much more appealing than Planalp, so we decided to go there instead.
 It was a great decision.
 The views from there were breathtaking.

 From Twärenegg, we’ve returned back to Rothorn Kulm and followed the hiking trails to the other side of the mountain – to Eissee.